 Factory farming is damaging our planet and drains us of our natural resources.
 Corn, the primary grain fed to feedlot cattle requires immense amounts of pesticides, fertilizers and fossil fuels in its production.
 To put this in perspective, David Pimentel an Ecology professor at Cornell University, has stated that to make the fertilizer to grow the corn to feed just one feedlot steer for its short life (14-16 months) takes approximately 284 gallons (1,075L) of oil; a massive drain on a finite natural resource.
 Heavily subsidized, corn is a cheap grain that allows for the quick fattening of cattle without any consideration for the larger picture of what it is doing to our planet.

 Grass fed is the way!
-Cattle that does not rely on cheap corn, does not have the same environmental impact that factory farmed cattle does.
+Cattle that does not rely on cheap corn as their main source of energy, does not have the same environmental impact that factory farmed cattle does.
 We cannot keep depleting our earth of its valuable and limited resources.
 We need to change our perspective, and foster food systems that are aligned with the way that nature intended.

 Eat super.
 Be super.
 Grass fed cattle are fed a natural diet that helps improve the quality of their meat and their dairy.
 All food has a profile of various fatty acids including a variety of polyunsaturated fatty acids (such as omega-6 and omega-3), and saturated fatty acids.